Last Updated on: 27th September 2023, 08:49 am

 Both lovebirds will then open their wings to maintain balance.

 When lovebirds are in season, the cloaca – an orifice that releases avian waste and eggs – will be swollen.
-They’ll push their swollen cloacas together, which is sometimes known as a cloacal kiss.
+They’ll push their swollen cloacas together (called a cloacal kiss).

 If the breeding is successful, sperm will be transferred from the male’s cloaca to the hen’s.
 This is transported to the hen’s oviduct, and an egg is formed.